congocng1123/yelspon/ts-learning/ts-beginner.md

     the reason is that "type assertion" are purely a compile time construct and a way for you to provide hints to the compiler on how you want your code to be analyzed.

+## 1.3 Variable Scope

+- **Global Scope**

+- **Class Scope**

+  These variables are also called **fields**, which are declared within the class but outside the method.

+- **Local Scope**

+  Variables which are declared in method is **Local** Variables.

+# 2. Operators

+## 2.1 What is an Operator/operand?

+​    An operator defines some function that will be performed on the data.
+The data on which operators work are called **operands**.

+- Arithmetic operators
+- Logical operators
+- Relational operators
+- Bitwise operators
+- Assignment operators
+- Ternary/conditional operator
+- String operator
+- Type Operator